Corporate Governance

 All Members shall promptly and fully disclose, in accordance with the procedures laid down by the organisation, all interests (actual or potential) which could conflict with their duties and shall not in any way be involved in the transaction, or influence the outcome of the transaction.

-Since 2012, Ren Ci has in place a Code of Business Conduct that is applicable to all members of the Board, Sub-Committees, staff or volunteers (collectively the “Members”).
+Since 2012, Ren Ci has in place a Code of Business Conduct that is applicable to all Members.
 The code requires Members to observe high standards of professional, personal ethics and integrity.
 It sets out guiding principles and desired behaviours that Members are expected to abide by in situations, such as when representing Ren Ci, using Ren Ci’s resources or communicating with external parties on behalf of Ren Ci.
 Violation of the code may result in disciplinary action such as termination of employment or appointment or even civil legal action.

 Ren Ci also has in place, a Whistleblowing policy since 2008.
 To develop a culture of accountability and transparency, this policy addresses the organisation’s commitment to ethical behaviour where employees and external parties such as volunteers and contractors are encouraged to report concerns of misconducts without fear of reprisal or unfair treatment.
 Ren Ci aims to establish: